-An outting to Coconut Creek Family Fun Park is a great off-the-beach option for families visiting with children.
+An outing to Coconut Creek Family Fun Park is a great off-the-beach option for families visiting with children.
 The park has mini-golf, with two 18-hole courses, and a large outdoor maze for children to burn off some energy.
 Viewing platforms looking over the maze let observers watch the action from above.
-In the same vicinity are Ripley's Believe it Or Not!, in the design of a ship, and WonderWorks, with their signature upside down building.
-Combined with Coconut Creek, these activities can easily fill the better part of a day.
+In the same vicinity are Ripley's Believe It Or Not!, in the design of a ship, and WonderWorks, with their signature upside down building.

 Address: 9807 Front Beach Road, Panama City Beach, Florida

-Another option for an off-the-beach activity on a cool or rainy day is a trip to ZooWorld.
-This is a relatively small zoo with an entertaining selection of animals that include giraffes, tigers, lions, tropical birds, reptiles, and many other lovable critters.
-Close-up encounters include giraffe feeding, lemur snuggling, alligator feeding, and a walk through an aviary with tropical birds flying above.
+Another option for an off-the-beach activity on a cooler day is a trip to ZooWorld.
+This is a relatively small zoo with an entertaining selection of animals, which include giraffes, tigers, lions, tropical birds, reptiles, and many other lovable critters.
+The zoo's main focus is on its close-up encounters, which are popular with kids and animal-lovers of all ages.
+These include giraffe feeding from an elevated platform, lemur snuggling, sloth petting, alligator feeding, and a walk through an aviary with tropical birds flying above.
 Most of these animal interaction activities involve an extra fee, but some of these are well worth the money.

 Address: 9008 Front Beach Road, Panama City Beach, Florida